Paying Off Your Mortgage Early

 The average home owner typically makes monthly mortgage payments, so 12 payments in a year.
-This means that if you’re mortgage payment is $1,000 you’re paying $12,000 towards your mortgage every year.
+This means that if your mortgage payment is $1,000 you’re paying $12,000 towards your mortgage every year.

 This is where the accelerated payment option can help you shave years off your mortgage term.
 The accelerated payment option allows you to make half payments (so in the case of our example, $500) every two weeks.
 One full year can be broken up into 26 two week periods; this means you’ll make 26 $500 mortgage payments in one year which equals $13,000.